ZarmDev/To-doz/README.md

 # NEWCOMERS

-# This project is being remade in React and potentially Redux.
+# This project has been remade in React.
+It's debatable if it's gotten better but it definitely uses less code.

 # Contribution